pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### Foreign key relationships

-> Important: Foreign key constraints can be enabled and you can use "ON DELETE" actions to
+> TLDR: Foreign key constraints can be enabled and you can use "ON DELETE" actions to
 > cascade deletions.

 SharingGRDB can synchronize many-to-one and many-to-many relationships to CloudKit,